Harnessing learning and innovation opportunities

 People will be encouraged in enterprise and business growth to help drive local economic prosperity.

-Learning and innovation are seen as a cornerstone of changing how Manukau functions.
+Learning and innovation are seen as cornerstones of changing how Manukau functions.
 The building blocks are already here, with more participation in early childhood education and a rapidly increasing tertiary presence.

-We’ll work with ATEED and TSI with a focus on empowering people in community, social, iwi and Pasifika enterprise.
-We’ll also harness growth sectors such as health, food and environmental tech, and advanced manufacturing.
+We’ll work with Auckland Unlimited and The Southern Initiative with a focus on empowering people in community, social, iwi and Pasifika enterprise.
+We’ll also harness growth sectors such as health, food and environmental tech, as well as advanced manufacturing.

 This move will include:

-- The Southern Initiative’s local enterprise and innovation initiatives, including the Makerhood, and Māori and Pasifika trades and training programmes
+- The Southern Initiative’s local enterprise and innovation initiatives, including the Makerhood, plus Māori and Pasifika trades and training programmes.